smcclab/smc-course/_workshops/06-network-music.md

 {:.diary-provocation-box}

-Pick a computer music work or system that uses networks, think about what the network part does to make it compelling and then make something of your own which takes that idea even further
+**Solo AVD**: pick a computer music work or system that uses networks, think about what the network part does to make it compelling and then make something of your own which takes that idea even further

 ### Goals for this week